ml-opensource/android-template/README.md

 ### `designsystem` package
 The design system package contains the building blocks  for your application's UI.
 The main thing you will find here is `Theme`.
 This template is using custom `Theme` provider for Jetpack Compose while having `Material Theme` as its foundation.
 This allows to tweak `Colors` and `Typography` so it reflects actual Design System that is used on the project and supply custom properties like `Dimensions`

 Another part of the design system are components.
 Examples of `designsystem` components are Buttons, TopBars, TextFields and so on.
-Template provides `AppButton` `AppTextField` and `AppTopBar` that you can modify and tweak and use throughout you project.
+The template provides `AppButton` `AppTextField` and `AppTopBar` that you can modify and tweak and use throughout the project.
 [Learn more about design system here](./docs/DESIGN_SYSTEM.md)

 ### `features` package